Krayher/olist-biller/README.md

 **DESCRIPTION:**

-This application was designed to provide a REST API and a Frontend report page to render phone bills by specific periods.
+This application was designed to provide a REST API and a Frontend report page to render phone bills.
-It takes call details through REST API and stores on database to further calculate the value from that period, with partial time charge.
+It process call details through a REST API interface storing in DB for further calculations, within or without partial time charge.
-Having in mind the simplicity and very short time, I've wrote a small core calculator intended to split out the periods and charge
-'em by minutes.

 A simple frontend was designed to provide the billing report by subscriber number and the desired period by month and year.
-Data validation is done while retrieving data information, and calls with inconsistency are being ignored rendered in the report.
+Data validation is done while retrieving data information excluding calls with inconsistency which are ignored.
-The truncated data can be modified, and properly corrected by the REST API or using third app like POSTMAN.
+The truncated data can be modified lately and properly corrected thought REST API or using third app like POSTMAN.
-A lot of improvements can be done, the app was designed mainly supporting plug and play sensitive data information although a very few information are being displayed as requested by the initial application contest.
+Improvements need to be done the app was designed mainly supporting plug and play sensitive data information although a very few are being displayed as requested by the initial application contest.

-# Installing and testing instructions;
+# Installing and testing instructions
-After clone or fork this repo, make sure to create a file named **.env** containing the following lines:
+a) Make sure to create a file named **.env** containing the following lines:

-SECRET_KEY=
+* SECRET_KEY=
-DEBUG=
+* DEBUG=

-Create a blank database and past the secret_key value in the SECRET_KEY var.
-(If you don't know how to use Django Admin for this task, check this out: https://docs.djangoproject.com/en/2.1/ref/django-admin/)
-For testing purposes place a DEBUG=True tag.
+b) run python manage.py migrate this command will create a new sqlite3 db locally for you.

+c) run python manage.py createsuperuser to create a superuser so you can login the system

+d) pip install -r requirements.txt
-Make sure to install all the project needs, you can use pip for this, the file requirements.txt contatins a list of all packages for the project.
+This will make sure to install all the project requirements

 # REST API Interface
 The rest API was placed at https://olist-biller.herokuapp.com/rest/ separated by callstart and callend pages.
 The callstart is intended